carly-west/cse212-final-project/3-tree.md

 When a tree is balanced, it carries the most advantages of effeciency and speed when searching through it.

+### How does Recursion come into play?
+Trees are what is considered a "recursive data structure".
+This means that when working with trees in Python, recursion will often be used to traverse the data.
+For example, in the steps of adding a new node to the tree, recursion is used to call a comparison on the next node.
+So, if we saw that the node we are comparing against is greater than the value we would like to add, we would use recursion to check again, but to see if it is smaller.

 ## Sections of a Tree
 #### Node
 A tree is made up of many nodes.
 A node is a piece of data that points to other pieces of data.
 In the case of a binary tree, each node will potentially point to two other nodes.
 Each sqaure in figure 1 is considered a node.